 Finland in Ukraine

 Finland strongly condemns Russia’s illegal war of aggression against Ukraine.
-Finland supports Ukraine politically and by providing defence materiel and other materiel support.
+Finland supports Ukraine politically and by providing defence materiel and other material support.
 Finland also supports Ukraine extensively through development cooperation, humanitarian mine action, humanitarian assistance, civilian crisis management and through the Council of Europe, CSOs and NATO funds.
+Ukraine is Finland’s biggest single partner in development cooperation and target country for humanitarian assistance.

 In the photo there are school children walking dressed in traditional costumes.
 Over the photo there is map of Europe, Ukraine higlighted.